paf31/purescript-foreign-generic/generated-docs/Foreign/Generic.md

 genericEncode :: forall a rep. Generic a rep => GenericEncode rep => Options -> a -> Foreign
 ```

-Generate a `Foreign` value compatible with the `readGeneric` function.
+Generate a `Foreign` value compatible with the `genericDecode` function.

 #### `decodeJSON`